Jammy2211/PyAutoLens/docs/overview/overview_3_modeling.rst

         source
             redshift                               1.0

-This is contained in the ``Samples`` object.
-Below, we show how to print the median PDF parameter estimates, but many different results are available and illustrated in the `results package of the workspace <https://github.com/Jammy2211/autolens_workspace/tree/release/notebooks/results>`_.
+Below, we print the maximum log likelihood model inferred.

 .. code-block:: python

-    samples = result.samples

-    median_pdf_instance = samples.median_pdf()

-    print("Median PDF Model Instances: \n")
-    print(median_pdf_instance, "\n")
-    print(median_pdf_instance.galaxies.galaxy.bulge)
-    print()
+    print(result.max_log_likelihood_instance.galaxies.lens)
+    print(result.max_log_likelihood_instance.galaxies.source)

-This result contains the full posterior information of our non-linear search, including all parameter samples, log likelihood values and tools to compute the errors on the lens model.
+The result contains the full posterior information of our non-linear search, including all parameter samples, log likelihood values and tools to compute the errors on the lens model. **PyAutoLens** includes visualization tools for plotting this.

-**PyAutoLens** includes many visualization tools for plotting the results of a non-linear search, for example we can make a corner plot of the probability density function (PDF):

 .. code-block:: python